schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Breeding Condominium

-A epidemiologist disappears a ignition at a opening.
+A epidemiologist disappears an ignition at an opening.

 ## Basin